In various spots such as writing a research paper, we look and pull selective data from various sources as it assists in supporting our theme.

-On one hand, Paraphrasing is after you place the concepts of another writer into your own words.
+On the one hand, Paraphrasing is after you place the concepts of another writer into your own words.

 Comparison Table